jtobin/jtobin/README.md

 Hey.
-I write a lot of stuff, mostly in Haskell.
+I write a lot of stuff.
 Some things you might be interested in:

 - [ppad-tech](https://github.com/ppad-tech) contains a bunch of minimalist foundational cryptography (and adjacent) libraries.
   - 📝 [secp256k1](https://github.com/ppad-tech/secp256k1) implements Schnorr/ECDSA on secp256k1. [csecp256k1](https://github.com/ppad-tech/csecp256k1) binds to libsecp256k1.